-The immersion heater can be set up to a maximum of 6.5 kW.
-Delivery setting is 3.5 kW.
+The immersion heater can be set to a maximum of 6.5 kW (7 kW at 3x230V), which is also the delivery setting.

 The immersion heater output is divided into steps, according to the table.

 Setting maximum output in the electric additional heat is done in menu 5.1.12.